patrickgravelle/Harvard-Data-Science-I-HW4/README.md

 ## Purpose

 The goal of this assignment is to investigate biases in prediction models used for US congressional, senatorial, and presidential elections.
-This is used to compare the distribution of these bias terms for electoral races in each year and graphically between each of the states.
+Specifically comparing the distribution of these bias terms for electoral races in each year and graphically between each of the states.

 ## Code